csswizardry/csswizardry.github.com/_posts/2018-06-11-image-inconsistencies-how-and-when-browsers-download-images.md

 CSSOM has completed.</figcaption>
 </figure>

-This is too late for such important content of theirs—users want to see the thumbnails as soon as possible.
+This is too late for such important content of theirs — users want to see the thumbnails as soon as possible.

-By moving the images to `<img />` elements (which is also semantically more appropriate), the browser can discover them far sooner—as they become exposed to the browser’s preload scanner—and dispatch their requests before (or in parallel to) CSSOM completion:
+By moving the images to `<img />` elements (which is also semantically more appropriate), the browser can discover them far sooner — as they become exposed to the browser’s preload scanner — and dispatch their requests before (or in parallel to) CSSOM completion:

 <figure>